dgilleland/DMIT-1508-Workbook/SQL/ReadMe.md

 Lastly, we'll looked at using the `UNION` keyword to bring together the results of two or more `SELECT` statements as a single result table.

+Also, review the [operators](./OperatorStatements.md) available for use in WHERE and HAVING clauses.
+(These are the same as ones used in CHECK constraints.)

 ----

 ## [`A - Simple Select Exercise.sql`](./A%20-%20Simple%20Select%20Exercise.sql)